 Option #16: Qwirkle

 Qwirkle is a strategy game for children .
 With this game, kids learn to think logically and solve puzzles as they move their tiles around, trying to form straight lines and expand their combinations.
 Qwirkle is a color-and-pattern-based game.
 There are 108 wooden tiles in the game, each having a distinct colored form on it.
 Score a point for each tile you play by using your tiles to construct lines on the playing area that are the same color or pattern.
 The winner is the player who has the greatest total score.
-The tiles that come with this best board game of all time are durable and made of wood and overall the game is as educational as it is fun.
+The tiles that come with this game are durable and made of wood and overall the game is as educational as it is fun.

 Option #17: Risk

 This updated version of Risk has received improvements to make gameplay a little faster.
 This game is all about managing your armies and making strategic decisions to help you win against your opponents.
 On the game board, a globe map is set out, and all of the continents are divided into territories.
 A player must capture all 42 territories and eliminate the other players on their route to victory.
 A full Risk game might take many hours to finish.
 The game can be played with just two players or up to five and even includes 12 secret missions for more unique gameplay.